 It awoke something in me.
 It made me realise that even though I’m 34 now, it’s not too late to take up a new challenge.
 Now that I’m obsessed with adventure racing, I’m really determined to do one.

-For those of you like me, here are some of the world’s best adventure races for 2021.
-It’s time to push the boundaries and challenge yourself.
+For those of you like me, here are some of the world’s best adventure races 2022.
+From beginner adventure races to team endurance races, it’s time to push the boundaries and challenge yourself.

 The question is, will I see you at the start line?